 I'll take pretty much any kind of chocolate chip cookies -- thin, flat, chewy, cakey or crunchy.
 Chewy is my favorite, but some cookies categorized as chewy aren't chewy enough.
 What I consider chewy are the ones that you buy at grocery store bakeries.
 They have a little give to them with every bite.
 This recipe was my attempt to get the chewiest cookies.
-The key to this recipe is a lot of sugar, a little cornstarch, an extra-large egg (more on that later), and a combination of melted butter and oil.
+The key to this recipe is a lot of sugar, a little cornstarch, an extra-large egg (more on that later), and a combination of melted butter and oil (or tahini - a new addition).

 This recipe is a spin-off of one I've used for many years, originally from Gourmet.
 That one was (still is) a favorite, but it didn't always work for people.
 Sometimes the cookies would come out really flat, and sometimes they'd be perfect.
-I think with the extra notes on this recipe and the one I've linked to, the recipe should work for everyone.
+I think with the extra notes (and changes) on this recipe it should work for everyone.
+I hope!

 Extra-Large Egg